stuartdd/WIO-Terminal-SevenSegDisp/README.md

 Edit the bits.
 Note this is Black and White.
 No colour just 1 bit per pixel.

+Make sure you have no white space around the image.
+Use the Crop function to trim the image before saving.

 Don't do 'File save'

 You need to **Export** the file as a xbm file or gimp will save it in it's own internal gimp file format.